Dr-Dong/rcourse/README.md

 This is the GitHub page for the course *Introduction to Data Science in R* (HHS 7316) at the Stockholm School of Economics.

 Here, you can find the source files (both the RMarkdown files and the resulting html) for the course website.
+The website is located at andrewproctor.github.io/rcourse/.